Minor in Bioethics

 WGS3830: Gender and Global Health.

-(*satisfies social science, and/or historical studies; permission to take COM courses must be requested from the department chair)
+(*satisfies social science, arts and literature and/or historical studies; permission to take COM courses must be requested from the department chair)

 D. Choose one elective course from the list below or choose one course listed under B and C that you haven’t already taken.